 - Permanent mappings.
 To make drive mappings permanent so you can use them every time you log in, place MAP commands in your login script, or use the mapping functionality of your client software to make them permanent, so they will be reconnected every time you log in. - Temporary mappings.
-To map a drive so you can use it during your current session, use the NetWare MAP utility from a DOS prompt, or use the mapping functionality of your client software.
-If you use MAP from a DOS prompt, the mapping is only valid until you log out.
+To map a drive so you can use it during your current session, use the NetWare Map command from a DOS prompt, or use the mapping functionality of your client software.
+If you use the map comand from a DOS prompt, the mapping is only valid until you log out.